Apixaban tablets Eliquis

 |Anaemia (which could make you feel very tired)||Your doctor will check for this|

-Important: if you experience any unusual bleeding, speak with your doctor straightaway or go to your local accident and emergency department.
+Important: if you experience any unusual bleeding, or bleeding that doesn't stop within ten minutes, speak with your doctor straightaway or go to your local accident and emergency department.

 If you experience any other symptoms which you think may be due to the tablets, speak with your doctor or pharmacist for further advice.